About the Student Employment Office

 A Federal Work Study award means that the department for which a student works pays only 25% to 30% of the hourly wage and the government pays the rest.

 On-campus positions are available in many of the academic and administrative departments.
-Departments that hire students include Athletics, the University Store, Information Support, University Engagement, Residential Life, and Tutoring and Writing Services.
-Most positions pay between $8.60 and $10.00 per hour.
+Departments that hire students include Athletics, the University Store, Information Support, Residential Life, and Tutoring and Writing Services.
+Most positions pay between $10.00 and $10.50 per hour.

-Students with Federal Work Study may also use their award to work at off-campus community service agencies such as Family Based Services, Two River Theater, the Mental Health Association, the America Reads and America Counts tutoring programs, as well as numerous other locations.
+Students with Federal Work Study may also use their award to work at off-campus community service agencies such as Family & Children Jersey Shore Arts Center, the Mental Health Association, the America Reads and America Counts tutoring programs, as well as numerous other locations.

 Working either on or off campus provides the opportunity to interact with future employers, obtain references, meet University staff and other students, have fun, and make a difference!